Policy on Sexual Harassment

 - Inappropriate sexual conduct that interferes with an individual’s work performance or educational experience by creating an uncomfortable environment.
 This prohibition applies to all relationships at the institution between members of the College community.

-- Inappropriate conduct against an individual that interferes with an individual’s work performance or educational experience by creating an uncomfortable environment that would not occur but for the sex of the individual.
+- Inappropriate conduct against an individual that interferes with an individual’s work performance or educational experience by creating an environment that a reasonable person would determine is so severe, pervasive, and objectively offensive, that would not occur but for the sex of the individual.

 Washington College policies prohibit unreciprocated and unwelcome relationships.
 However, persons in positions of power, authority, and control over others should be aware of and sensitive to problems that may arise from mutual relationships that are inherently unequal.
 Individuals in these situations are urged to examine such relationships before engaging in them, especially in terms of emotional health, self-esteem, and respect for the freedom of others.